devops329/devops/instruction/serviceTesting/serviceTesting.md

 ## Run the tests

-We can now finally run our initial test and see what the coverage is.
-Open up a command console and execute `npm test`
+Execute `npm test` in your terminal to run the initial test and view the coverage report.

 ```sh
 ➜  npm test